(Recommended by the Platform Committee - 5/4/2022)

-The Republican Party of Wisconsin needs a platform that clearly states the principles that make America great.
-The Republican Party must re-teach the timeless truths that have made this country great in the past and will do so in the future.
+The Republican Party of Wisconsin needs a platform that clearly states the principles that make America exceptional.
+The Republican Party must reaffirm the timeless truths that have made this country exceptional in the past and will do so in the future.

 We are One Nation,

 We are one family.
 We care for one another, are loyal to one another, and defend one another.
 Those who join our family become a part of our family history, sharing our privileges and shouldering our responsibilities.
-We are a geographically, ethnically, and culturally diverse family, yet we are unified by a common commitment to the principles for which we stand—liberty through law.
+We are a geographically, ethnically, and culturally diverse family, yet we are unified by a common commitment to the principles for which we stand—a nation of, by, and for the people.
 We welcome free speech and encourage diverse opinions, but we reject identity politics that divides us against each other.
 We speak many languages, but we advocate for a single, unifying common language.
 We welcome those who share our love of freedom and respect our laws and our borders which are our first line of defense against lawlessness from within and without.
 We stand for a strong national defense.
 We are one nation.

 Generations of Americans of all races have sacrificed their lives to defend our nation.
 Valley Forge, Gettysburg, Midway, Iwo Jima, Normandy, the Chosin Reservoir, Ia Drang, Fallujah, and many more places that are burned into our memories, testify to our endurance as a nation.
 We hold this nation in trust.